Improve Your Email Delivery

 11. Make unsubscribing very easy

 If unsubscribing is difficult, in frustration, recipients may mark your email as spam as a way to stop receiving your email.
 If recipients cry spam, ISPs listen and you can quickly land on the blacklist.
+Many email regulations, such as CAN SPAM, requires you to make it simple.

 If you still face email delivery problems, try Pepipost for your emails 🙂